 In encrypted data, one corrupted bit usually corrupts the whole ciphertext block in which it occurred.
 The ciphertext block size used by VeraCrypt is 16 bytes (i.e., 128 bits).
-The mode of operation used by VeraCrypt ensures that if data corruption occurs within a block, the remaining blocks are not affected (for more information, see the section Modes of Operation).
-See also the question What do I do when the encrypted filesystem on my VeraCrypt volume is corrupted?'
+The mode of operation used by VeraCrypt ensures that if data corruption occurs within a block, the remaining blocks are not affected.
+See also the question 'What do I do when the encrypted filesystem on my VeraCrypt volume is corrupted?'